KESTIO

 • Your results

-To be able to offer attractive content that meets the needs of your prospects, your marketers need feedback and sales pitches from your sales reps.
-And your sales reps need to be up to date with all current marketing campaigns to ensure the smooth flow of your customers' buying cycle.
+To offer attractive content that meets the needs of your prospects, your marketers need feedback and sales arguments from your sales representatives.
+And your sales representatives need to be aware of all current marketing campaigns to ensure a smooth customer buying cycle.

-Organize regular meetings between your sales and marketing teams to encourage collaboration:
+Organize regular meeting times between your sales and marketing teams to foster their collaboration:

 • Meetings to launch the week and review objectives and priorities 🎯

-• Brainstorming workshops where your two teams can exchange ideas and solve a common problem 🧠
+• Brainstorming workshops where your two teams can exchange ideas and address a common problem 🧠

-• Cross-training to enhance your employees' skills in complementary areas of expertise 📚
+• Cross-training to upskill your employees in complementary areas of expertise 📚

 • Team building activities to strengthen team cohesion 🤝

-Corporate seminars bring together all the activities your teams need to work together!
+Company seminars allow you to bring together all the activities necessary for your teams to collaborate!

-These are key moments in the life of your company, reinforcing your corporate culture and your employees' sense of belonging.
+These are important moments for the life of your company because they strengthen your corporate culture and the sense of belonging of your employees.

-May is the perfect time to start organizing your back-to-school seminar!
+May is the perfect time to start organizing your back-to-work seminar!

-We'd like to share with you our white paper on the subject, listing the mistakes to avoid and the keys to follow to ensure the success of your event.
+We are sharing with you our white paper dedicated to the subject, which gathers the errors to avoid and the keys to follow to ensure the success of your event.

 Chaque seconde, 3 nouvelles personnes s’inscrivent sur LinkedIn*.